Outcomes in Black and White VA Patients After PCI

 This study reports no significant association between black race and adjusted 1-year mortality for patients receiving PCI at VA hospitals.
 Furthermore, there were no significant associations with adjusted 30-day all-cause readmission rates, 30-day blood transfusion, or 1-year readmission rates for MI.
 However, two important differences were noted in treatment patterns between black and white patients.
 First, black patients were less likely to receive a drug-eluting stent regardless of whether they were initially seen with stable coronary artery disease or acute coronary syndrome.
 Second, black patients were less likely to be treated with beta-blockers after PCI regardless of presentation status.
 These important differences suggest the need for additional studies looking at racial differences in cardiac care among VA and non-VA populations.

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound

 Keywords: Acute Coronary Syndrome, Acute Kidney Injury, African Americans, Blood Transfusion, Cardiac Catheterization, Coronary Artery Disease, Diagnostic Imaging, Fractional Flow Reserve, Myocardial, Myocardial Infarction, Myocardial Ischemia, Outcome Assessment (Health Care), Percutaneous Coronary Intervention, Stents, Tomography, Optical Coherence, Ultrasonography, Veterans